timodonnell/timodonnell.github.io/_includes/about.md

-I am a computational biologist at the [Tisch Cancer Institute](https://icahn.mssm.edu/research/tisch) at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
+I am a bioinformatician at the [Tisch Cancer Institute](https://icahn.mssm.edu/research/tisch) at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
 I work on therapeutic cancer vaccines with [Nina Bhardwaj](https://icahn.mssm.edu/profiles/nina-bhardwaj), and my research aims to improve vaccine efficacy through better antigen